Nemi ships: Destruction

+The numerous contradictions and inconsistencies identified within testimonial statements and Commission documents indicate that assertions regarding German culpability constituted a convenient narrative shaped by pressures and circumstances surrounding the historical-political context of the Liberation of Italy.
+Furthermore, alternative accounts concerning potential causes of the disaster proposed over time — ranging from a fire escaping control from evacuees sheltering in the museum to alleged actions by local residents, partisans, or metal thieves — have proven entirely unfounded from both historiographical and factual perspectives.

 Only the bronzes, a few charred timbers, and some material stored in Rome survived the fire.
-Due to the destruction, research effectively stopped until the 1980s.
+Because of the destruction, research effectively stopped until the 1980s.
 The museum was restored and reopened in 1953.
-One-fifth scale models of the ships were built in the Naples naval dockyard and these, along with the remaining artefacts, are housed there.
+One-fifth scale models of the ships were built in the Naples naval dockyard, and these, along with the remaining artefacts, are housed there.

 In September 2017 a panel made of inlaid marble and mosaic then in the collection of a private owner in New York City was rediscovered by the antiquities restorer and author Dario del Bufalo.
-Subsequently the New York County District Attorney's Office seized the artefact which was confirmed to have come from the Nemi Museum, and to have once decorated the floor of Caligula's ship.
-It had been bought by American antique dealers Helen and Nereo Fioratti from an aristocratic family in the late 1960s, and used since then as the surface of a coffee table in their home.
+Subsequently, the New York County District Attorney's Office seized the artefact, which was confirmed to have come from the Nemi Museum, and to have once decorated the floor of Caligula's ship.
+It had been bought by two American antique dealers, Helen and Nereo Fioratti, from an aristocratic family in the late 1960s, and used since then as the surface of a coffee table in their home.
 In October it was officially repatriated to Italian authorities.

 Project Diana

-Photographs, the drawings made for the Italian Navy survey, and those made by the archaeologist G. Gatti, survived, allowing reconstructions to be made of the two ships.
+Photographs, as well as drawings made for the Italian Navy survey and those made by the archaeologist G. Gatti, survived, allowing reconstructions to be made of the two ships.

 In 1995, the Association Dianae Lacus (Lake of Diana Association) was founded to preserve the culture and history of the Nemi Lake area.
 The Association initiated Project Diana, which involved constructing a full-size replica of the Roman prima nave (first ship) of Lake Nemi.
 Since no record is known to exist of the shape and size of the buildings and temples built on the deck, the replica was to be constructed to deck level only and when completed would be moored on the lake in front of the museum.

-On 18 July 1998, the town council of Nemi voted to fund the construction of the forward section and work commenced in the Torre del Greco shipyards.
-This section was completed in 2001 with the section transported to the Nemi museum where the rest of the vessel was to be constructed.
+On 18 July 1998, the town council of Nemi voted to fund the construction of the forward section, and work commenced in the Torre del Greco shipyards.
+This section was completed in 2001 and transported to the Nemi museum, where the rest of the vessel was to be constructed.
 The estimated final cost of the reconstruction was 7.2 million Euros (US$10.7 million).

-According to the Association Dianae Lacus website, on 15 November 2003 large Italian employer and business confederation Assimpresa announced its immediate sponsorship of all timber required for the construction.
-No press releases have been made since 2004.
-The Dianae Lacus web site was deleted on 1 October 2011.
+According to the Association Dianae Lacus website, on 15 November 2003 the large Italian employer and business confederation Assimpresa announced its immediate sponsorship of all timber required for the construction.
+However, no press releases have been made since 2004, and the association's web site was deleted on 1 October 2011.